oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 true.
 A JSON representation can use a Boolean type with values 'false' and 'true', but for efficient serialization might also use the JSON number type with values 0 and 1.

+## 2.5 Information Modeling Tools

+The value of an IM language multiplies when automated tooling is available to support creation, maintenance, and use of models created in that language.
+The need for tools is discussed in [[RFC 8477](#rfc8477)], citing particularly the need for code generation and debugging tools.
+A tool set to support an IM language should provide:

+ - Model creation capabilities
+ - Model validation capabilities
+ - Translation among alternative representations of the IM (e.g., textual, graphical)
+ - Generation of language-specific schemas from an IM
+ - Model translation to language- or protocol-specific serialization / deserialization capabilities

 -------